Treatment for fibromyalgia

 Additional symptoms of fibromyalgia in women may involve:

 - Many women with fibromyalgia have no problems during pregnancy, but in some cases, pregnancy can worsen symptoms of the condition.
-Also, fibromyalgia can lead to heightened fatigue and mood swings, which are common in pregnancy.
+Also, fibromyalgia can lead to heightened fatigue and mood swings, common in pregnancy.

 Causes of fibromyalgia

 Researchers don’t know the exact causes of fibromyalgia, but it seems to occur when the body’s central nervous system doesn’t process pain properly.
-While pain in fibromyalgia may feel like it’s coming from a specific area of your body, it’s actually originating in your brain, specifically from the central nervous system.
+While pain in fibromyalgia may feel like it’s coming from a specific area of your body, it’s originating in your brain, specifically from the central nervous system.

 Numerous scientists accept as true that recurring nerve stimulation causes changes in the brain and spinal cord of people with fibromyalgia.
 This change involves an abnormal rise in certain chemicals in the brain that signal pain.